-Understanding Potential Risks and Complications from Cosmetic and Plastic Surgery in Melbourne VIC
+Understanding Potential Risks and Complications From Cosmetic and Plastic Surgery in Melbourne VIC

 During your consultation your Surgeon will outline the risks and possible complications in detail as part of your informed consent process.
 Our surgeons take every step possible to reduce risks, however surgical complications can still occur.